tetsuo/tetsuo.github.io/articles/mailroom.md

 ---
-title: Building a transactional email queue with PostgreSQL triggers
+title: Building a transactional email service with PostgreSQL triggers
-cover_title: Building a transactional email queue with postgresql triggers
+cover_title: Building a transactional email service with PostgreSQL triggers
 description: How PostgreSQL alone can handle your account activation and password reset workflows without relying on a message broker
 tags: sql,c,rust,tutorial
 published: 2024-11-17T00:00:00